rauricus/Bookfinder/docs/DEVELOPMENT.md

 # Execute Python scripts
 python3 script_name.py
 ```

+**Important**: The shell must be initialized for Micromamba before environment activation works.
+Use the dynamic initialization `eval "$(micromamba shell hook --shell zsh)"` in each new terminal session, or run the permanent setup once with `micromamba shell init`.

 Add needed packages to yolo11.condaenv.yml, then execute 1_create-conda-env.sh to update the Micromamba environment, followed by 2_setup_jupyter.sh, in case you do some work with Jupyter.